-vCenter Server is a Windows-based service that uses native Windows facilities and the Windows user model for identification and authentication.
-The vCenter Server Web service is associated with the Windows user account that was logged in to the machine for the vCenter Server installation process.
-This vCenter Server administrator account must be a member of the local Windows Administrator group on the machine.
-VMware recommends creating a dedicated Windows user account for installing and managing the vCenter Server system.
+The pre-appliance vCenter Server was a Windows-based service using native Windows facilities and the Windows user model for identification and authentication.
+The vCenter Server Web service is associated with the Windows user account that was logged in to the machine for vCenter Server installation.
+This vCenter Server administrator account was a member of the local Windows Administrator group on the machine.

-Other vCenter Server users who connect to the Web service must also have a Windows account on the local Administrator group.
+VMware recommended creating a dedicated Windows user account for installing and managing the vCenter Server system.
+Other vCenter Server users who connect to the Web service also needed a Windows account on the local Administrator group.